 Here’s the punchline.
 The cops had pulled me over for walking because of what I was wearing on my face.
 A balaclava, otherwise known as a ski mask.

 Why was I wearing a balaclava?
 I wasn’t skiing or committing any crimes.

 Well, it was December in Canada.
-It was cold outside, and I didn’t have a toque.
-Or a hoodie.
-Or a scarf.
+It was cold outside, and I didn’t have a toque, a hoodie, or a scarf.
 I had been looking for something warm for my head, too.
 I just hadn’t found the right item yet.

 I offered to give the balaclava to the cops.
 They politely declined.
-We had a nice chat.
-They could tell that I’m not a criminal, and they told me to keep my face uncovered.
+We had a chat.
+They could tell I was not a criminal and told me to keep my face uncovered.
 With that, they sent me on my way, and I threw out the balaclava as soon as I got home.

 Because of an unfortunate fashion choice, I got pulled over for walking.
 I haven’t had a balaclava since then.

 Everybody makes mistakes, including cops and including me.
 What are the lessons learned?

 Have high beams on when it’s dark out, when there are no streetlights or other sources of light present, when you’re driving fast enough to need them on, and when there are no other vehicles around.